 5 reasons to visit the Falkland Islands

-1. One of the best places in the world to see penguins – with five species and more penguins than people
+1. One of the best places in the world to see penguins – with four species and more penguins than people

 2. A birdwatcher's paradise with 200 recorded species of birds, including several endemics.